 Beyond providing manual therapy and exercise to address the immediate issues, TMJ physiotherapists can help their patients better understand their TMJ condition and what to do to take care of their jaw muscles and joints.
 This comprehensive approach to TMJ physiotherapy can result in long-term benefits for patients and reduce the risk of recurrence.

-Paul Messner is an experienced physical therapist with training in TMJ rehabilitation.
+Paul Messner (Author, Registered Physiotherapist) is an experienced physical therapist with training in TMJ rehabilitation and has great success with this patient population.
 He is well-known for his expertise in treating patients with various TMJ disorders and receives regular referrals from dentists and oral surgeons in Toronto.
+Paul works full-time at our Danforth & Chester location.

 - Herrera-Valencia A., Ruiz-Munoz M., et al. Efficacy of Manual Therapy in Temporomandibular Joint Disorders and Its Medium-and Long-Term Effects on Pain and Maximum Mouth Opening: A Systemic Review and Meta-Analysis.
 J. Clin.
 Med.
 2020, 9(11), 3404; https://doi.org/10.3390/jcm9113404